Logs

 More in detail you will find here:

-- Deployment information (top section): this section shows you the status of the deployment execution and when it happened.
-If a deployment is ongoing, its status will be updated accordingly on this section.
+• Deployment information (top section): this section shows you the status of the deployment execution and when it happened.
+If a deployment is ongoing, its status will be updated accordingly in this section.

-- Pipeline view: this section provides an overall view of the current configuration of the Deployment Pipeline and each services present within the environment.
-By default, only the services that have been deployed within the last deployment execution are displayed but you can still display all of them by un-ticking the option
+• Pipeline view: this section provides an overall view of the current configuration of the Deployment Pipeline and each service present within the environment.
+By default, only the services that have been deployed within the last deployment execution are displayed but you can still display all of them by un-ticking the option Last deployed only.

 Log section